 Part I Background: Lessons must reflect a wide range of text types and genres, as required by the standards.
-Knowledge built at one grade level should be expanded in other grade levels.
+Knowledge built at one grade le vel should be expanded in other grade levels.

 I: Alignment to MCCRS Criteria Strengths Provide specific evidence or examples of commendations.
-Challenges or Concerns Provide specific evidence or examples of areas for improvement. □ Measurable Alignment: Lessons include a clear and specific purpose between MCCRS and the behavioral (measurable) objective. □ Text Complexity: Lessons consistently provide opportunities to read both literary and informational texts in the text complexity grade band, which include a mix of short and full selections. □ Vocabulary Acquisition: Lessons provide strategies for vocabulary acquisition. □ Variety of Text: There is a range of materials, both print and digital, which feature diverse cultures, represent high quality, and are appropriate in topic and theme for the grade level.
-Qualitative Summary of Evidence Commendations. areas for improvement.
-Rating Scale for Part I: Select only one to support your summary above.
-4- Meets almost all or all of the criteria with strong connections between standards and lessons.
-3- Meets most of the criteria with strong connections between standards and lessons.
-1- Meets some of the criteria, but connection between standards and lessons is questionable.
-1- Meets few of the criteria and connections between standards and lessons is vague or weak.
-0- Does not meet criteria.
+Challenges or Concerns Provide specific evidence or examples of areas for improvement.
+Measurable Alignment: Lessons include a clear and specific purpose between MCCRS and the behavioral (measurable) objective.
+Text Complexity: Lessons consistently provide opportunities to read both literary and informational texts in the text complexity grade Click graphic for website band, which include a mix of short and full selections.
+Vocabulary Acquisition: Lessons provide strategies for vocabulary acquisition.
+Variety of Text: There is a range of materials, both print and digital, which feature diverse cultures, represent high quality, and are appropriate in topic and theme for the grade level.
+Qualitative Summary of Evidence Rating Scale for Part I: Select only one to support your summary above. □4- Meets almost all or all of the criteria with strong connection □3- Meets most of the criteria with strong connections betweet □2- Meets some of the criteria, but connection between stand □1- Meets few of the criteria and connections between standa □0- Does not meet criteria. en standards and lessons. lards and lessons is questionable.

 Part II Background: The Key shifts, as indicated in the adoption of the MCCRS (CCSS), are evident throughout.
 Thoughtful/Sustained focus on these shifts means students must have access to and regular practice with complex text and related academic language, reading, writing, and language standards.
 Instruction explicitly calls for students' responses to be grounded in evidence from texts, both literary and informational.
-Lessons have a greater emphasis on informational texts in order to build knowledge through content-rich nonfiction, which includes literary nonfiction, historical documents, and scientific texts. (corestandards.org)
+Lessons have a greater emphasis on informational texts in order to build knowledge through content-rich nonfiction, which includes literary non-fiction, historical documents, and scientific texts. (corestandards.org)

-( II: Key Shifts are Evident Criteria Strengths Provide specific evidence or examples of commendations.
-Challenges and Concerns Provide specific evidence or examples of areas for improvement. □ Text-based evidence: Lessons facilitate oral and written responses grounded in textual evidence and driven by higher-order thinking skills. □ Writing from sources: Lesson suggests that students routinely draw evidence from texts in writing to analyze, create, or argue. □ Academic vocabulary: Lesson focuses on building students' vocabulary through instruction and context. □ Balanced of Non-fiction to Literary text: In K-5, there is a 50/501 balance of nonfiction to literary texts, whereas in high school, nonfiction texts are to be more prominently featured in English classes as well as in science, history, and technical classes to maintain a 70/30 balance of nonfiction to literary texts.
+II: Key Shifts are Evident Criteria Strengths Provide specific evidence or examples of commendations.
+Challenges and Concerns Provide specific evidence or examples of areas for improvement.
+Text-based evidence: Lessons facilitate oral and written responses grounded in textual evidence and driven by higher-order thinking skills.
+Writing from sources: Lesson suggests that students routinely draw evidence from texts in writing to analyze, create, or argue.
+Academic vocabulary: Lesson focuses on building students' vocabulary through instruction and context.
+Balanced of Non-fiction to Literary text: In K-5, there is a 50/501 balance of nonfiction texts are to be more prominently featured in English classes as well as in science, history, and technical classes to maintain a 70/30 balance of nonfiction to literary texts.
 Qualitative Summary of Evidence Rating Scale for Part II: Select only one to support your summary above.
-4- Meets almost all or all of the criteria with strong connections between standards and lessons.
-3- Meets most of the criteria with strong connections between standards and lessons.
-2- Meets some of the criteria, but connection between standards and lessons is questionable.
-1- Meets few of the criteria and connections between standards and lessons is vague or weak.
-0- Does not meet criteria.
+4- Meets almost all or all of the criteria with strong connection 3- Meets most of the criteria with strong connections between 2- Meets some of the criteria, but connection between stand 1- Meets few of the criteria and connections between stand 0- Does not meet criteria. en standards and lessons. lards and lessons is questionable.